ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 {: .box-note}
-**Note:** By default cewl would not be able to find the email addresses in the web app.
-This is because cewl can only find email addresses with 2 to 4 letters as TLDs which a typical TLD consists of.
+**Note:** By default, cewl would not be able to find the email addresses in the web app.
+This is because the default cewl can only find email addresses with 2 to 4 letters as TLDs which a typical TLD consists of.

-To fix this, just edit the cewl tool (usually in /usr/bin/cewl) and change as seen below (by default in a normal Kali Linux installation it is in line 995 of the file):
+To fix this, just edit the cewl tool (usually in /usr/bin/cewl) and change the regex on how it finds email addresses as seen below (in a new Kali Linux installation, it is in line 995 of the file):

 ![](https://i.imgur.com/Llgp8uR.png){: .mx-auto.d-block :}